nguyentrantritam0310/nguyentrantritam0310/README.md

 <h3 align="left">✨&nbsp; About Me</h3>

-<h4 align="left">A recent graduate from Industrial University of Ho Chi Minh City (IUH) with a degree in Information Systems.
-I was born in 2003, and currently, I reside and work in Ho Chi Minh City.</h4>
+<h4 align="left">I'm a final-year student majoring in Information Systems at Industrial University of Ho Chi Minh City (IUH).
+Currently living and working in Ho Chi Minh City, I find inspiration in the dynamic environment here.</h4>
 <h4 align="left">Driven by a desire for continuous learning and the practical application of my knowledge, my goal is to become a Business Analyst.</h4>

-- 🌱 I’m currently learning **(chưa có)**

 - 👨‍💻 All of my projects are available at **https://nguyentrantritam0310.github.io/portfolio/**